1. Home

 Drawing from the work the students have created throughout the year, and new material gathered, the students will craft and curate a Graduation showcase for professional purposes, that includes live stage scenes and filmed monologues.
 This class meets in both the first and second semester.

-• Instructor: Chris Harder & Shelly Lipkin
+• Instructor: Chris Harder & Sarah Lucht

 Instrument